AlphaKretin/carby-bot/README.md

 -   `+forbidden`: A random Job will be "lost to the void".
 After you enter the final dungeon, you can no longer use it or its abilities.
 -   `+fifthjob`: A fifth Job will be assigned to Krile.
 When she joins your party, you can no longer use your Earth Job and instead use this fifth Job.
+-   `+750`: You will only be assigned magical jobs, namely White Mage, Black Mage, Blue Mage, Time Mage, Summoner, Red Mage, Geomancer, Bard, Chemist and Dancer.
+-   `+no750`: You will only be assigned physical jobs, namely Thief, Monk, Knight, Mystic Knight, Berserker, Ninja, Beastmaster, Raner, Samurai and Dragoon.

+You can only use one each out of `+forbidden`/`+fifthjob` and `+750`/`+no750`, but you can use one from each pair.

 ### .normal